aeddeb/aeddeb/README.md

 😄 I am data explorer and python enthusiast.
 I enjoy using python to extract insights from data and building machine learning models.

-:computer: I’m currently working on a COD Warzone performance enhancer.
+:computer: I’m currently working on a COD Warzone performance enhancer (not aimbot!!).
 You can check out my progress <a href="https://github.com/aeddeb/Predicting-Warzone-Wins-Based-on-Player-Performance">here</a>.

 :soccer: I also love playing soccer but I think robots are still a ways away from competing with humans.